MMDPX/Console-Finances/README.md

 ## Description

-The motivation for this project was calculating total months, total profit/loss, average change and greatest increase and decrease, based on data from an array that was a part of the starter code.
-I
+The motivation for this project was calculating the amount of total months, the total profit/loss, average change and the greatest increase and decrease, based on data from an array that was a part of the starter code I received during a bootcamp.

 ## Installation